pcafrica/advanced_programming_2023-2024/lectures/13/examples/README.md

 A custom `CustomVectorXd` class with one function `multiply`.
 This class uses the Eigen library.
 It also includes a default argument.

-Furthermore, this example has a function `trans` (totally unrelated to the custom `CustomVectorXd` class).
+Furthermore, this example has a function `flip` (totally unrelated to the custom `CustomVectorXd` class).
 It's purpose is to show how to return a new `Eigen::VectorXi` (or NumPy-array).

 ## [07_cpp-overload-scalar](07_cpp-overload-scalar)